-I am incredibly excited to be a member of the faculty at San José State University, where I am an Assistant Professor of Computational Chemistry.
-Previously, I worked as a postdoctoral researcher in a joint appointment with Prof. Carter T. Butts (Calit2) and Prof. Rachel W. Martin (Dept. of Chemistry) at the University of California, Irvine (UCI).
+I am a member of the faculty at San José State University, where I am an Assistant Professor of Computational Chemistry.
+Previously, I worked as a postdoctoral researcher in a joint appointment with Prof. Carter T. Butts (California Institute for Telecommunications and Information Technology - Calit2) and Prof. Rachel W. Martin (Dept. of Chemistry) at the University of California, Irvine (UCI).
 I completed my Ph.D. in Chemistry at UCI, advised by Prof. Ioan Andricioaei, and my M.S., B.S., and B.A. were all completed at Villanova University.
-In addition to my research experience, I also have 3 years of management experience at the Merck Pharmaceutical Testing Lab, and have taught everything from physical chemistry to thermodynamics to guitar.
+My research has been published in a variety of journals across disciplines, including the Journal of Chemical Information and Modeling, Nature Structural and Molecular Biology, the Journal of Chemical Physics, the Journal of Physical Chemistry, and the SIAM Journal on Applied Mathematics.
+In addition to my research experience, I also have 3 years of management experience at the Merck Pharmaceutical Testing Lab, and have taught a wide variety of subjects ranging from programming in Python, to physical chemistry, to thermodynamics, to guitar.
 I am also active in science education outreach for communicating the broader impacts of science to people outside of the scientific community and future scientists alike.

 About the Grazioli Research Group